Dans-labs/dariah/docs/Functionality/Workflow.md

               - decision
         ```

-        In words: a review document inspects its own `decision` field to see if it is non-empty.
+        In words: a review record inspects its own `decision` field to see if it is non-empty.
         If so, it adds the `on: true` setting to the `completed` attribute.

         Note that a `completed.on` attribute prevents updates, but that in ghis case updates to the